vishalsingh1907/MAC/website/README.md

-This is the MAC's Website made by me Vishal Singh an active member of the club the permsission process from the faculty will be starting soon.
+This is the offical website for the club named Microsoft Ambassadors Club (MAC). which is under Centre of Excellence (COE) of the University named Linagaya's Vidyapeeth.
+The website is completely made by me and constant updates are being done into the websites.